About Sandwiched KC

 Secretary

 Melissa Johnson has worked in the human services field for many years, with a focus on supporting veterans and the families of service members.
 Melissa has an undergraduate degree in Psychology and Sociology, and a Master of Public Administration from the University of Missouri – Kansas City.
 She has led her local Cadette Girl Scout Troop for 10 years.
 Melissa is the Sergeant at Arms and Poppy Chair for her local American Legion Post 379 in Oak Grove, Missouri.
 Melissa also serves as President for The Community Helper, Inc., another 501(c)3 in Oak Grove, Missouri that assists in fund raising for the police, fire and EMT services.
 Melissa is a Big Sister for Big Brother Big Sister.
-She has one teenage daughter and she helps take care of her significant other, an OEF veteran; her mother; and her grandparents.
+She has one teenage daughter and she helps take care of her significant other, an OEF veteran.
+She cared for her mother and her grandparents.

 DIANNA ENGLANDER